umple/umple.orion/README.md

 ### Installation
 You need to install the Umple plugin to your Orion client to access the umple-orion server.
 In your Orion client, navigate to the plugins tab in settings.
 You can istall the plugin on your Orion client through `https://nwam.github.io/umple.orion/umplePlugin.html`.

 The commands contributed from the Umple plugin can be found under the `Tools` menu while editing a file with the extention `.ump`.
+One the files have been generated, to see the new files, you must refresh the page.
 For more information about installing Orion plugins, visit [Orion's documentation](https://wiki.eclipse.org/Orion/How_Tos/Installing_A_Plugin).

 ### Troubleshooting Connection Security Issues
 Because of security measures (and lack of a CA signed certificate), when testing on localhost, the umple-orion-server gets connections blocked.
 To fix this, when the umple-orion-server is running, visit `https://localhost:4567/UmpleGenerate` and confirm security exceptions for this address.